gzigzigzeo/ll_ssd1306/README.md

 There is an excellent library [u8g2](https://github.com/olikraus/u8g2) which supports lots if not all OLED monochrome displays.
 It also capable of drawing, displaying text, glyps, etc. The point is that in my project I use just one, specific OLED module, for debugging purposes mostly.
 I do not want any size or speed overhead from the universal library.

 This library consists of chip command macro definitions.
-It does care about transport layer and even displaying text.
+It does not care about transport layer and even displaying text.
 You have to implement whatever transport and drawing functions you want in your firmware.

 # Installation